Health Bridging Certificate (Level 4 only)

 Entry requirements

-New Zealand Certificate in Study and Career Preparation (Level 3), New Zealand Certificate in Study and Employment Pathways) (Level 3) or equivalent.
+- New Zealand Certificate in Study and Employment Pathways (Level 3) or equivalent, e.g. NCEA Level 3.

 English Language requirements